somepaulo/MoreWaita/README.md

 This copies the whole theme folder without the build files into `~/.local/share/icons/`.

 ##### Uninstall
-Simply chose another theme and then delete the entire MoreWaita folder from wherever you installed it to.
+Simply chose another theme and then delete the entire `MoreWaita` folder from either `/usr/share/icons/` or `~/.local/share/icons/` depending on your installation choice above.

 #### Arch Linux
 [AUR package (versioned)](https://aur.archlinux.org/packages/morewaita)